Sonu8544/Sonu8544/README.md

 <h3 align="left">Hi There, I'm Sonu Kumar</h3>
 <p align="left"> A passionate and self-taught <strong>  Front-end Developer </strong> from India.
 I really enjoy building the Front-end of Websites and occasionally Designing.
-Other than that, I'm passionate about play cricket. </p>
+Other than that, I'm passionate about playing cricket. </p>

 <p align="left">Feel free to visit my portfolio website gulshansongara.netlify.app to find out more about me and explore some of my recent projects. </p>